jundalisay/superb/content/en/research/bacon/nova/book-1/chapter-01.md

 ---
-title: "The Interpretation Of Nature"
+title: "The Interpretation Of Nature Simplified"
 heading: Chapter 1
-description: ""
+description: "Man is the minister and interpreter of nature.
+He tries to understand the order of nature."
 date: 2022-01-31
 image: "/covers/nova.jpg"
 icon: /icons/bacon.png